Heatblur-Simulations/f-4e-manual/src/cockpit.rst

 .. image:: images/TASInd.png

-Provides the aircraft's True Airspeed in knots, and is calibrated from 150 to 1500 knots; airspeeds below this range are thus not reliable.
+Provides the aircraft's true Airspeed in knots, and is calibrated from 150 to 1500 knots; airspeeds below this range are thus not reliable.

 Flight Instrument Brightness Knob